sijinkim/sijinkim/README.md

 ### Hi there 👋

+- 🤙 I’m sijin Kim, I'm an engineer focused on learning and applying the skills necessary *to solve the current challenges I am facing*.

+---
+### Experience
+- 💼 CJ Olivenetworks(2021.01 ~ 2024.01)
+- 🎓 LaMDA Lab in Ajou Univ.
+Master's Degree of Computer Science(2018.09 ~ 2020.08)
+- 🎓 Internship at LaMDA Lab in Ajou Univ.
+(2017.07 ~ 2018.08)
 <!--
 **sijinkim/sijinkim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.